MicrosoftDocs/iis-docs/iis/develop/windows-web-application-gallery/blogengine-net-sample-files.md

 ====================
 by Steve Jacobson

 This is a set of sample files you could use with Blogengine .NET and the Web Deployment tool for deploying it on IIS.
 The `manifest.xml` and `parameters.xml` here are used to set the appropriate permissions and deploy the files to a web server .
-This application uses a file data store within App\_Data direcotry and hence requires that this directory have ReadAndExecute,Write,Delete permissions .
+This application uses a file data store within App\_Data directory and hence requires that this directory have ReadAndExecute,Write,Delete permissions .

 The files are annotated with comments that explain specific lines in the files you'll need to customize for your configuration.